 ‘Changing Room’ is a curated exhibition that explores the way in which fashion can be used to celebrate body diversity.
 The exhibition advocates for the importance of diverse designs, representations and advertising within fashion, and features works that investigate the body’s varied forms with a focus on body positivity.
 The exhibition aims to survey how Melbourne creators are using fashion and art to promote inclusivity and positive change.

 The exhibition will showcase submissions from RMIT students working across a range of disciplines as well as emerging members of the Melbourne artistic community who are using both social media and DIY methods to celebrate body empowerment.

 ‘Changing Room’ is curated by Olive Gilbert and Emma North.

 For the month of April 2018, Olive was the artist in residence at the Maribyrnong City Council’s Artsbox.
 Supported by Arts and Culture Maribyrnong the Artsbox is a converted shipping container that sits in the heart of Footscray.

-The public are invited to join for a walking tour and bag making workshop during the residency, allowing them to reflect upon the materiality of their local area.
-A zine will be produced at the duration of their time at Arts Box as an artefact of their experience.
+The public were invited to join for a walking tour and bag making workshop during the residency, allowing them to reflect upon the materiality of their local area.